Cornell Food Researcher's Downfall Raises Larger Questions For Science

 In an internal review conducted at JAMA's request, a Cornell faculty committee reported a litany of faults with Wansink's work, including "misreporting of research data, problematic statistical techniques, failure to properly document and preserve research results, and inappropriate authorship."
 Cornell apologized for Wansink's "academic misconduct," removed him from his teaching and research posts, and obligated him to spend the remainder of his time there "cooperating with the university in its ongoing review of his prior research."

-It was a stunning fall from grace for Wansink, who'd become famous for producing pithy, palatable studies that connected people's eating habits with cues from their environment.
+It was a stunning fall from grace for Wansink, who had become famous for producing pithy, palatable studies that connected people's eating habits with cues from their environment.
 Among his many well-known findings: People eat more when they're served in large bowls, and when they're watching an action movie, and when they sit close to the buffet at an all-you-can-eat restaurant.
 His work was cited in national news outlets, including NPR, and he had a hand in developing the new U.S. dietary guidelines in 2010.

 Wansink's perch at the top of his field began to wobble in early 2017.
 That's when Tim van der Zee, a doctoral student in educational psychology at Leiden University in the Netherlands, went public with the results of an investigation that began when he stumbled across a blog post Wansink had written on his personal website the year prior.

 The post, since removed from Wansink's site but accessible today as a cached version, was aimed at aspiring academics.
-The most promising post-doctoral students, Wansink wrote, "unhesitatingly say 'Yes'" to research projects, "even if they are not exactly sure how they'll do it."
+The most promising postdoctoral students, Wansink wrote, "unhesitatingly say 'Yes'" to research projects, "even if they are not exactly sure how they'll do it."

-But van der Zee was more interested in Wansink's description of the work he was assigning to his post-docs.
+But van der Zee was more interested in Wansink's description of the work he was assigning to his postdocs.
 Those descriptions, van der Zee says, appeared to contain a "strange admission" of "highly questionable research practices."

 The gold standard of scientific studies is to make a single hypothesis, gather data to test it, and analyze the results to see if it holds up.
 By Wansink's own admission in the blog post, that's not what happened in his lab.